ampproject/amphtml/extensions/amp-live-list/amp-live-list.md

 next "page".
 If the number of children items is greater than the number provided on the attribute, the number of children items will be the new `data-max-items-per-page`.
+Once the number of live items on an `amp-live-list` is over the `data-max-items-per-page` limit items below the viewport will be fully removed from the live DOM.

 **disabled** (Optional)